 3. Other Services

-2. Tools and Equipment.
-The Physical Plant Department's tools and equipment are purchased from funds provided in support of Physical Plant activities.
+4. The Facilities Management Department's tools and equipment are purchased from funds provided in support of Facilities Management activities.
 It is important that they be maintained in a condition whereby they are available and operable on extremely short notice.
-Power tools and equipment may be rented, with an operator, by means of a C&R. Hand tools are not generally available for loan or rental.
-Specific inquiries regarding tools and equipment should be directed to the Physical Plant Administrator.
+Power tools and equipment may be rented, with an operator, by means of a Work Order.
+Hand tools are not generally available for loan or rental.
+Specific inquiries regarding tools and equipment should be directed to the Facilities Management Administrator.

-New construction, additions to and deletions and modifications of existing structures and systems costing $10,000.00 or less my be performed by Physical Plant personnel or put out to contract at the discretion of the Physical Plant Administrator.
+10. New construction, additions to and deletions and modifications of existing structures and systems costing $10,000.00 or less may be performed by Facilities Management personnel or put out to contract at the discretion of the Facilities Management Administrator.
 If the cost is in excess of $10,000.00, it shall be placed under contract (see I.D.).

-All new construction, alteration of University buildings or installed equipment, modification or extension of utility distribution systems, and installation of equipment attached to a structure or permanently connected to a utility distribution system, must be accomplished by Physical Plant Department personnel, the Architects & Engineers Office, or a licensed contractor under direction of the Physical Plant Department or Architects & Engineers Office.
+All new construction, alteration of University buildings or installed equipment, modification or extension of utility distribution systems, and installation of equipment attached to a structure or permanently connected to a utility distribution system, must be accomplished by Facilities Management Department personnel, Facilities Design and Construction, or a licensed contractor under direction of the Facilities Management Department or Facilities Design and Construction.
 No work in this category may be done by departmental staff or students (see PPM 420-85 and 420-86).

-Alterations and improvements required to support specific departmental programs may be funded within departmental budgets.
+3. Alterations and improvements required to support specific departmental programs may be funded within departmental budgets.
 Individual projects of maintenance, repair, or replacement which are to be funded from the departmental support budget are not restricted to any specified amount.
-New construction, alterations and improvements, exceeding a cost of $5,000 must be programmed through the Minor Capital Improvement Program.
+New construction, alterations and improvements, exceeding a cost of $35,000 must be programmed through the Minor Capital Improvement Program ($35,000 - $750,000).